These are reversals from Al Gore’s CNN Town Hall interview in July 2017 promoting his new book.

 apprentices [is the centre for] [th] assimilates to [s] – [s th] – in the FS leaving [ces] from [s the c]entre. [nt] comes from [n], [ppr] comes from [re f]or where [f] creates perception of [p]. [a] comes from f[or].

 know/now we’re all Karenna G[ore run]s [n] is from [n], [w w] is from [r]uns, [‘r] is rom o[r]e; [all] is from [o]re.

 going to K[arenna G] produces acceptable form of the words.

 cry dumb [my daughter C] [cry] from d[aughter C], and [dumb] from [my d].

 bring attack [asking here m]y [bring] is from [g here m], [attack] from [askin]g – [sk] creates sense of [tt], and sense of [ck] comes from pre-articulation of [a]sking.

-His daughter’s study group may be the trigger for their apprentices (or vice versa).
+His daughter’s study group may be the trigger for apprentices.
 The pronoun we is used in regard to crying dumb.
-Cry dumb may be like the phrase ‘cry innocent’ in the sense of proclaim innocence, but here, proclaim ignorance.
-Bring attack could be active voice in the sense of someone (will) bring an attack, or passive voice in the sense of something that is done brings attack on them by others.
-If connected, it may be that crying dumb may bring on an attack.
-But the question here is, what are they crying dumb about?
+Cry dumb may be like the phrase ‘cry innocent’ in the sense of proclaim innocence or proclaim ignorance.
+It would need to be decided whether Bring attack means they (will) bring an attack on others, or others bring attack on them.